rick0101/lessons_summarize/README.md

 ## Usage

-1. Place your audio files (with filenames ending in _prg, _adc, or _asd) in the project directory.
+1. Place your audio files (with filenames ending in _prg, _adc, or _asd) in the raw directory.
 2. Run the script:

 ``` bash